 Nature Surveys – UK – 1989 to present

-Ornithologist, herpetologist, and environmental consultant for 25 years, surveying, managing and mitigating for birds and amphibians and reptiles in the UK and being at the forefront of conservation and mitigation.
+Ornithologist, herpetologist, and environmental consultant, surveying, managing and mitigating for birds and amphibians and reptiles in the UK and being at the forefront of conservation and mitigation.
 Also surveying for Pool Frogs across Europe.

 Rainforest Guide, Tambopata, Peru – 1984, 1985 and visits in 1997, 2005 & 2011